-As a seaman, you already know that maritime work can be dangerous and even deadly.
-You also know the unfortunate truth that boat owners don’t always take care of injured workers.
+As a seaman, you already know that maritime work can be dangerous and unpredictable.
+You also understand that boat owners don’t always take care of injured workers.
+That’s why it’s important to know the Jones Act rights for seamen, which give offshore workers some of the strongest protections in the country when an injury happens.

 The good news is – if you get injured and the boat owner considers you “damaged goods,” you have options.
 Offshore workers have more rights and protections than any other workers in the United States.
 Under the Jones Act, you are entitled to a variety of benefits.

-1. The Jones Act protests maintenance and cure benefits for injured seamen
+1. The Jones Act provides maintenance and cure benefits for injured seamen

 The Jones Act was passed in 1915 in an effort to protect the rights of crewmen injured or taken ill in the course of their employment.